thmorningsun/thmorningsun/README.md

 ## What I’m shipping

-- **Scheduling SaaS:** confirmations, waitlist, reminders, payments — fewer empty chairs, fewer “whoops, forgot.”
+- **Puncto:** confirmations, waitlist, reminders, payments — fewer empty chairs, fewer “whoops, forgot.”
 - **Verdant Hollow:** cozy-but-cunning life-sim/RPG — farming, crafting, dungeons, and lots of lore.
 Think serene valleys, mischievous spirits, and relationships that actually have arcs.
 - **Vixter:** social+commerce platform for creators — like a mash-up of your favorite social feeds and a freelance marketplace, but with better vibes and fewer rules you didn’t ask for. *(Yes, it’s that one.)*